kanishka688/Visa-GPT/README.md

-# KK-GPT
+# VISA-GPT

-KK-GPT is an official-source Retrieval-Augmented Generation (RAG) system for U.S. immigration information.
+VISA-GPT is an official-source Retrieval-Augmented Generation (RAG) system for U.S. immigration information.

 The V1 scope covers: